The Queen of putting her foot in her mouth is at it again.

 While Johansson did withdraw from Rub & Tug, releasing a statement in July 2018 to OUT magazine that she “understand[s] why many feel [the character] should be portrayed by a transgender person,” and was grateful for the conversations surrounding her casting, this came only after she flippantly responded to the criticism.
 And almost a year later, Johansson has backtracked on any headway she’d made.
 In July, she spoke candidly to As If (which, seriously, stop doing this) about the controversies around her several castings.
 While she didn’t name the films directly, Johansson told the magazine that she felt criticism for taking on marginalized roles was a trend she didn’t appreciate, saying: “You know, as an actor I should be allowed to play any person, or any tree, or any animal because that is my job and the requirements of my job.”

-Not only did Johansson’s comments—and comparison of playing a marginalized character to playing a tree—belittle the very valid complaints lobbied against her, but it was also flippant AF, making clear that she didn’t really take the critiques against her seriously.
+But not only did Johansson’s initial comments about Rub & Tug—and comparison of playing a marginalized character to playing a tree—belittle the very valid complaints lobbied against her, but it was also flippant AF, making clear that she didn’t really take the critiques against her seriously.

 And maybe that’s where the real issue lies.
 Because as someone who presents herself as a liberal and progressive feminist, Johansson *should* care.
 The unofficial progressive rulebook dictates that she should take these criticisms seriously and probably not even be getting herself into these situations in the first place.
 It’s upsetting to see someone who claims to share ideals similar to my own completely contradict them.
 Honestly Scarlett, just STFU and start owning up to your politics.